Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/2-XCVM/XCVM_slides.md

 Useful to execute subsequent messages without a potentially-abusable origin.

-Example: we withdraw assets from a parachain controlled account, but then we dont want Transact to be executed
+Example: we withdraw assets from a parachain controlled account, but then we don't want Transact to be executed

 </widget-column>
 </widget-columns>